rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ],
 ```

 After the installation is finished, the VM will reboot.
 As soon as Packer detects an IP address (thanks to the VMware Tools), it will copy the `requirements.sh` and execute it.
-It's a nice feature to clean the VM after the installation process (remove SSH keys, clean the history, etc.) and install some extra package.
+It is a nice feature to clean the VM after the installation process (remove SSH keys, clean the history, etc.) and install some extra package.

 ### The builders section